Redninja106/simulationframework/README.md

 - **Many more planned**: See [Planned Features](https://github.com/Redninja106/simulationframework#planned-features).

-> Note: Right now SimulationFramework is still in the very early stages of development and therefore is still changing with every new version.
+> Note: Right now SimulationFramework is still in the very early stages of development and is changing with every new version.

 ## Getting Started

+> SimulationFramework requires .NET 6 and Visual Studio 2022.

-To start, create a new Console App using .NET 6.
+Create a new Console App using .NET 6.
 Add the [SimulationFramework Nuget Package](https://www.nuget.org/packages/SimulationFramework/) (and it's desktop environment) using Visual Studio or the .NET CLI via the following commands:

 ```
 dotnet add package SimulationFramework
 dotnet add package SimulationFramework.Desktop
 ```

 Next, create a class which inherits from `Simulation`.
 The abstract methods `OnInitialize` and `OnRender` allow you to add functionality to your simulation

 ```cs
 // MySimulation.cs
 using SimulationFramework;